-Savings Rate (SR), probably one if not the most important concept you must understand when you try to reach Financial Independence and Retire Early.
+Savings Rate (SR), it’s probably one, if not the, most important concept you must understand when you try to reach Financial Independence and Retire Early.
 It’s also the perfect place to start if you are wondering how to get into FIRE.
 So, let us see what this FIRE savings rate or simply “FIRE ratio” actually is.

 If you read some of the American blogs like the ones mentioned earlier, you will notice a clear difference in taxation between the USA and Belgium, or even Europe In general.

 As a result, some of the things explained in these blogs might not align with how we see or do things in Europe.
 That’s why I provide this Belgian view on it.

 How to calculate your monthly Savings Rate (SR)

 In essence, the calculation of my (monthly) SR boils down to the following:

 Savings Rate = ((Total Income - All Expenses) / Total Income) * 100